JetBrains/space-issues-import/README.md

 optional arguments:
   -h, --help                                                              show this help message and exit

-  --jiraServer JIRASERVER                                                 The URL of the Jira server that you want to import issues from
+  --jiraServer JIRASERVER                                                 The URL of the Jira server that you want to import issues from.

   --jiraQuery JIRAQUERY                                                   An optional JQL query that selects the Jira issues you want to
-                                                                          import
+                                                                          import.

-  --jiraUser JIRAUSER                                                     An optional user name to use to login to Jira
+  --jiraUser JIRAUSER                                                     An optional user name to use to login to Jira.

-  --jiraApiToken JIRAAPITOKEN                                             An optional API token to use to login to Jira
+  --jiraApiToken JIRAAPITOKEN                                             An optional API token to use to login to Jira.

   --youtrackServer YOUTRACKSERVER                                         The URL of the YouTrack server that you want to import issues
                                                                           from.